 Your cornea is the clear, domed front surface of your eye.
 Keratoconus is a condition where your cornea distends into a cone shape, distorting your vision.
 If you have a family history of keratoconus, your risk of the condition is higher, and you should have regular exams with the team at In Focus Vision Center & Eyecare in Piscataway, New Jersey.
-Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD, the expert optometrists at the practice, can diagnose and treat keratoconus to protect and preserve your vision.
+Ray Corbin-Simon, OD, the expert optometrist at the practice, can diagnose and treat keratoconus to protect and preserve your vision.
 Call the office or schedule an appointment online today.

 Keratoconus is a condition that develops when your cornea bulges into an abnormal cone shape.
 A healthy cornea is dome-shaped and covers the front of your eyeball, focusing light as it enters your pupil.
 When your cornea is misshapen, it distorts your vision.

 The exact cause of keratoconus isn’t understood.
 However, there is a strong genetic link, with around 10% of people with keratoconus having a parent who also has it.
 Keratoconus usually develops when you’re in your late adolescence and develops slowly over 10-20 years.
 Many people have a mild form of the condition that stabilizes after a few years and doesn’t require extensive treatment.

 Blurry or distorted vision is a primary sign of keratoconus and other eye problems.
 For example, objects may appear fuzzy or blurred, or lines might look wavy.

 You may also experience sensitivity to bright lights, which could make driving at night difficult.